Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 * TLS version 1.3 or higher MUST be negotiated.
 * Mutual authentication is not required.
 Implementations MUST support EAP-FIDO without TLS client authentication, but MAY allow it, i.e. if EAP-FIDO is used as a 2-Factor authentication method where TLS client certificates are the first factor and the FIDO authentication is the second.
-* The certificate of the server MUST be validated.
-The different options for validation are listed in {{tls_server_cert_verify}}.
+* The certificate of the server MUST be validated according to the verification steps described in the next section.

 ### TLS Server Certificate Verification
 {: #tls_server_cert_verify}

 Clients MUST validate the certificate sent by the server.
 For this the client must first check that `C_EXPECTED_SERVERNAME` is set to the exact domain or a subdomain of `C_FIDO_RPID`.
-This ensures that a misconfiguration cannot be used for cross-domain attacks.
+This ensures that a misconfiguration cannot be used for cross-domain or even cross-protocol attacks.
 The client then MUST validate that the server certificate is valid for the domain saved in the configuration item `C_EXPECTED_SERVERNAME` and the certificate chain leads back to a trust anchor listed in `C_TLS_TRUST_ANCHORS`.[^rfc9525again]{:jf}

 [^rfc9525again]: Again, here we could look if we can reference RFC9525?